-Forming in 2017, Plain Faraday is now a ‘much more than indie-folk’ project hailing from Colorado.
-The backbone of the group consists of the father-son duo, Caleb (vocals and guitar) and Rob Sanders (bass).
-The guild of musicians also includes cellist Katie Burns, drummer Miles Jenkins, multi-instrumentalist Ezra Bram, multi-instrumentalist Riley Merino, and trumpet player Ian Thomas.
-Follow along and you will see other local artists from time to time joining the coterie of melody-making friends.
+Forming in 2017, Plain Faraday is an indie-folk-and-funk project hailing from Colorado.
+The backbone of the group consists of the father-son duo, Caleb (vocals and guitar) and Rob Sanders (double bass).
+The guild of musician-friends also includes cellist Katie Burns, percussionist Miles Jenkins, multi-instrumentalists Ezra Bram and Riley Merino, and trumpeter Ian Thomas.
+Follow along and you’ll see other local artists from time to time joining the parade of melody-makers.

-Plain Faraday’s indie sound lies somewhere between acoustic Americana and modern folk, often integrating aspects of indie-rock, jazz, and an increasing amount of groove funk.
-Their quest for meaningful lyrics and dynamic compositions are guided by a respect for wood and steel, times past and present.
+Plain Faraday’s indie sound lies somewhere between modern folk and groove funk-tastic (it’s a Colorado thing).
+Influences of rock, Americana and jazz abound.
+The group’s quest for meaningful lyrics and dynamic compositions are guided by a respect for wood and steel, times past and present.

-When not playing music, Team Faraday can be found roaming the streets of Golden, Colorado, consuming local brew (coffee and beer), throwing down in a game of chess, hucking a disc with friends in a city park, basking riverside in the warm sun, kicking the hacky-sack, and exploring the inspiring Rocky Mountains.
+When not playing music, the Faraday crew can be found roaming (or skating) the streets of Golden and Boulder, sipping local brew, throwing down in a game of chess, hucking a disc and kicking the sack with friends in the park, basking riverside in the warm Colorado sun, and exploring the inspiring Rocky Mountains.